Loss aversion: Endowment effect

 The first two alternative explanation are that under-trading was due to transaction costs or misunderstanding—were tested by comparing goods markets to induced-value markets under the same rules.
-If it was possible to trade to the optimal level in induced value markets, under the same rules, there should be no difference in goods markets.The results showed drastic differences between induced-value markets and goods markets.
+If it was possible to trade to the optimal level in induced value markets, under the same rules, there should be no difference in goods markets.
+The results showed drastic differences between induced-value markets and goods markets.
 The median prices of buyers and sellers in induced-value markets matched almost every time leading to near perfect market efficiency, but goods markets sellers had much higher selling prices than buyers' buying prices.
 This effect was consistent over trials, indicating that this was not due to inexperience with the procedure or the market.
 Since the transaction cost that could have been due to the procedure was equal in the induced-value and goods markets, transaction costs were eliminated as an explanation for the endowment effect.

 The third alternative explanation was that people have habitual bargaining behaviors, such as overstating their minimum selling price or understating their maximum bargaining price, that may spill over from strategic interactions where these behaviors are useful to the laboratory setting where they are sub-optimal.
 An experiment was conducted to address this by having the clearing prices selected at random.
-Buyers who indicated a willingness-to-pay higher than the randomly drawn price got the good, and vice versa for those who indicated a lower WTP.
+Buyers who indicated a willingness-to-pay (WTP) higher than the randomly drawn price got the good, and vice versa for those who indicated a lower WTP.
 Likewise, sellers who indicated a lower willingness-to-accept than the randomly drawn price sold the good and vice versa.
 This incentive compatible value elicitation method did not eliminate the endowment effect but did rule out habitual bargaining behavior as an alternative explanation.